Photo by Debabrata Ray

 GARY McCANN

-Originating from Northern Ireland, and now based in Brighton, England, Gary works internationally as both set and costume designer for opera, musicals, and theatre.
+Originating from Northern Ireland, and now based in Brighton, England, Gary works internationally as both set and costume designer.

-Since attaining his first-class honours degree in Theatre Design he has gone on to collaborate with many of the world’s most significant companies.
+Since attaining his first-class honours degree in Theatre Design.
+Gary has gone on to collaborate with many of the world’s most significant opera and theatre companies.
 Renowned for using wide-ranging stylistic approaches that combine contemporary and historical elements, Gary is an advocate of emerging digital technologies who harnesses their power within his design practice.

-Recent productions include his first ballet designs for The Great Gatsby (Royal Danish Ballet, Copenhagen), the rapturously received The Merry Widow (Glyndebourne), and Fedra (Fondazione INDA) which was presented in the ancient amphitheatres of Syracuse and Pompeii.
+Recent productions include his first ballet designs for The Great Gatsby (Royal Danish Ballet, Copenhagen), The Merry Widow (Glyndebourne), and Fedra (Fondazione INDA) which was presented in the ancient amphitheatres of Syracuse and Pompeii.

-Gary’s expansive artistic scope also encompasses major installations for the National Trust (including‘Folly!’ at UNESCO World Heritage site ‘Fountains Abbey’) in addition to creating an ornate golden shrine that now displays the 1300-year-old relics of Saint Wulfram.
+Gary’s artistic scope encompasses major installations for the National Trust that include‘Folly!’ at UNESCO World Heritage site ‘Fountains Abbey’, in addition to creating an ornate golden shrine that now displays the 1300-year-old relics of Saint Wulfram.

 With work engagements and international travel schedules meaning much of Gary’s time is spent abroad, he savours opportunities to enjoy time at his home on the south coast of England including sea-swimming at any time of year and walking the South Downs.
 Otherwise, he can be found soaking up the sun in the serenity of his peaceful garden within the ‘regency’ square in which he lives.